dpranantha/dpranantha.github.io/_posts/2021-01-06-accessing-and-transforming-objects-in-kotlin-via-reflect.md

 }
 ```

-The first extension function is the exposed function which returns Google BigQuery `TableSchema` class.
+The first extension function is the exposed function, which returns Google BigQuery `TableSchema` class.
-The other two private functions are used to determine the mode, based on the nullability of each property, and the type, respectively.
+The other two private functions determine the mode (based on the nullability of each property) and the type, respectively.
-Hence, I can simply create a schema out of `ExampleClass` data class by simply writing as follows.
+Hence, I can create a schema out of the `ExampleClass` data class by simply writing.

 ```kotlin
 val schema = ExampleClass::class.toTableSchema()